NawarMalhis/HAM/README.md

 ```

 ### Input data:
-Input data should be in an annotated fasta format such that each sequence is annotated with a single line of annotation; for each sequence, we need a fasta header line with a unique accession, a sequence line, and an annotation line.
+Input data should be in a simple annotated FASTA format, where each sequence is annotated with a single line of annotation.
+For each sequence, we require a FASTA header line with a unique accession, a sequence line, and an annotation line.
 Annotations can include '1', '0', and '-'.
-Where '-'is used as a mask that is neither '1' nor '0'.
-The annotated fasta format file can start with lines marked with '#' as comments.
-Example of a sequence in an annotated fasta format with a single annotation line:
+Where '-' is used as a mask that is neither '1' nor '0'.
+The simple annotated fasta format file can start with lines marked with '#' as comments.
+Example of a sequence in a simple annotated fasta format:
 ```bash
 >Q86FP9
 MKHFAILILAVVASAVVMAYPERDSAKEGNQEQERALHVKVQKRTDGDADYDEYEEDGTTPTPDPTAPTAKPRLRGNKP